Robot Rock (song)

-"Robot Rock" is the lead single from Daft Punk's third studio album Human After All.
-The single was released initially on 11 April 2005 with a music video, directed by and featuring the duo, preceding the single's release.
+"Robot Rock" is a song by French electronic music duo Daft Punk, released on 11 April 2005 as the lead single from their third studio album, Human After All.
+The song was initially released with a music video, directed by and featuring the duo, preceding the single's release.
 While the single reached a moderately high chart position, many critics found the song overly repetitive when compared to songs from their other studio albums at the time.
 It features a sample of "Release the Beast" performed by Breakwater.

 Composition

 Musically, "Robot Rock" has been described as electronic rock and dance-rock.
 It contains a sample of the Breakwater song "Release the Beast".
 The sample features a synthesizer riff with an oscillator sync timbre, as well as percussion and power chords on an electric guitar.
 Daft Punk incorporated a vocoder into the production, repeating the title phrase of "Robot Rock".
 Aside from the sampling, Thomas Bangalter noted that the duo used a Moog synthesizer with guitar pedals for the song.

 The Breakwater sample is credited on the single's sleeve and on the liner notes of the parent Human After All album.
 Bangalter explained that on his Roulé label, "we've been doing records that are 9 minutes with only [a single] one second loop, with even less foundation than there is on 'Robot Rock'.
 It's always been a way to reinterpret things—sometimes it's using [an] element from the past, or sometimes recreating them and fooling the eyes or the ears, which is just a fun thing to do."
 He elaborated that the song "is a tribute to the power of heavy rock chords.
 In a way I think we were exploring if you can take the essence of rock—that power—and mix it with dance.
 But to take a riff and loop it is to explore the core of rock."

 The Breakwater synthesizer riff is absent from the "Maximum Overdrive" remix of "Robot Rock", which consists of the song's other elements for a duration of nearly six minutes.
-A music video for this remix has been shot and included on the Daft Punk Musique Vol. 1 1993–2005 compilation CD and DVD.
+A music video for this remix was shot and included on the Daft Punk Musique Vol. 1 1993–2005 compilation CD and DVD.

 Music video

-The music video for "Robot Rock" consists of Thomas Bangalter and Guy-Manuel de Homem-Christo of Daft Punk performing the song on a stage decorated with several televisions and lights, and filmed on VHS, to achieve an aged look.
+The music video for "Robot Rock" consists of Thomas Bangalter and Guy-Manuel de Homem-Christo of Daft Punk performing the song on a stage decorated with several televisions and lights.
+It was filmed on VHS to achieve an aged look.
 This is the first video to feature the duo as themselves exclusively.
 This pattern continues for the rest of the Human After All videos except for "The Prime Time of Your Life", where they only make a cameo appearance.
 Bangalter plays the Gibson EDS-1275 double neck guitar shown on the "Robot Rock" single cover while de Homem-Christo performs on a drum set.